CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 - trainval.py - python script that contains the training-validation procedure that makes use of the provided TFRecords data.
 - launcher.sh - bash script that launches a sample configuration of the training.
 It can be customized according to the training preferences.

-To run a proof-of-concept training go to \textit{scripts} folder and launch launcher.sh bash script.
+To run a proof-of-concept training go to _scripts_ folder and launch launcher.sh bash script.

 The CLI arguments taken in input by trainval.py script are:
 - -bs, --batch_size : Global batch size of data.